noble-varghese/bookly/README.md

   - `uploadBookCover`: Upload a cover image for a book
   - `uploadAuthorImage`: Upload a profile image for an author

+Implemented batch load authors for books and books for authors to prevent N+1 query issues.

 ## Frontend Components

 The web application uses a component-based architecture with shadcn UI components and lucide-react icons for a clean, responsive interface.